planck-repl/planck/site/src/dependencies.md

 One easy way to make use of foreign libs packaged in this manner is via the excellent [CLJSJS](http://cljsjs.github.io) project.
 While many of the libraries packaged by CLJSJS cannot work with Planck because they either require a browser environment or Node, some utility libraries work just fine.

-Here's an example.
-Let's say you want to use the [long.js](https://github.com/dcodeIO/long.js) library.
+Here's an example: Let's say you want to use the [long.js](https://github.com/dcodeIO/long.js) library.
 The first thing you'll need to do is to obtain the CLJSJS JAR containing this library.
 The easiest way to do this is to place the CLJSJS `[cljsjs/long "3.0.3-1"]` dependency vector in a `project.clj` file as described in the previous section on using Leiningen for JAR deps.

 If you pass the Leiningen-generated classpath containing this JAR to Planck, after start up you can `(require 'cljsjs.long)` to load the library and then proceed to use it using ClojureScript's JavaScript interop capabilities: